Table of Contents

 1. Organic vs. Conventional

 Wheat is often treated with dessicants (like glyphosate) right before harvest to dry the crop out faster.
 If you are milling your own flour for health reasons, this is exactly what you’re trying to avoid.
 Look for the USDA Organic seal or a Certified Glyphosate Free label.
+Resources like the Whole Grains Council emphasize looking for these marks of quality to ensure you're getting the full health benefit of the grain.
 At Country Life, we test our wheat to ensure it's glyphosate-free because we believe your pantry should be a place of trust.

 2. Moisture Content